 To find houses, it’s not easy and you also need to be careful because some vacant houses are actually just not in use at the moment.
 For example, if you are prospecting in a retirement area, especially in southern areas where there are 'snowbirds' who stay for four or five months, they will eventually come home again.
 The house may appear vacant but in reality it’s just not in use at the moment.

 If you’re not sure though that house is vacant, stop and knock on the door.
 If no one answers you could take a quick peek in the window to see if it’s occupied.
 If someone does answer the door, simply hand them your business card and let them know you might be interested in buying the house.
 You never know what good might come from that.

-Driving neighborhoods in search of overgrown lawns and piles of old newspapers on the doorsteps is NOW the “thing” of the past.
+Driving neighborhoods in search of overgrown lawns and piles of old newspapers on the doorsteps is NOW the “thing of the past".
 Thanks to our new product, the Vacant House Data Feed, you can now relax from the comfort of your desk to search ANY market in the US for *verified vacant properties.
-Imagine all the time and energy which will be saved from being able to complete an advance filtered search of vacant houses in any zip code in the country with a couple clicks of the mouse.
+Imagine all the time and energy that will be saved from being able to complete an advance filtered search of vacant houses in any zip code in the country with a couple clicks of the mouse.